 They have padded sides, keeping your little one cosy, and these sides are great to drape over during a period of tummy time play.

-However, while we think they are great lounging products for your toddler during the day, we don't recommend their use as sleeping products.
+However, while we think they are great lounging products for your toddler during the day, we do not recommend their use as sleeping products.

-Using a pod or nest as a toddler lounging product
+Using a pod or nest as a lounging product

-Pods and nests are becoming more and more popular as a daytime lounging product, and are portable for when you’re moving between rooms with your toddler.
+Pods and nests are becoming more and more popular as a daytime lounging baby product, and are portable for when you’re moving room to room with your toddler.

 Should you use a pod for your baby to sleep in?

 Sleep pods or sleep nests are becoming a popular choice for babies instead of the traditional Moses basket.

 But The Lullaby Trust doesn’t advise their use for baby sleep; it states: “Evidence shows that sleeping a baby on anything but a firm, flat surface, or using soft, heavy bedding, can increase the risk of SIDS (sudden infant death syndrome).”
 This sleeping advice refers to babies under one year old.